 The results of model research regarding the influence of FoMO on innovation performance in the context of travel agents are positive and significant.
 This means that the FoMO tendency experienced by travel agency business actors will increase their desire to develop and improve business innovation performance to become more competitive than similar competitors.
-These results are confirmed by Pateli et al. (2020), revealing that the fear of losing the market makes adopting organisational innovation much needed.
+These results are confirmed by (Pateli et al., 2020), revealing that the fear of losing the market makes adopting organizational innovation much needed.
 This means that when FoMO acts as a control over business activities from environmental uncertainty and competitor pressure, it will be very important to influence the company's future in achieving better travel agency innovation performance.

-FoMO is inseparable from the important aspects that shape it, i.e., feeling anxious when you do not get the opportunity to compete, feeling annoyed if competitors are more competitive, worrying if competitors are more innovative, fearing of being left behind if they pass market opportunities, and fearing of being left behind in competitiveness.
-These aspects have a strong ability to influence every aspect of the company's innovation performance, including developing more new services, improving the quality of existing services, developing ideas about how to serve customers, and improving company performance for the better.
+FoMO is inseparable from the important aspects that shape it, namely: (a) feeling anxious when you do not get the opportunity to compete; (b) feel annoyed if competitors are more competitive; (c) worry if competitors are more innovative; (d) fear of being left behind if they pass market opportunities; and (e) fear of being left behind in competitiveness.
+These aspects have a strong ability to influence every aspect of the company's innovation performance, including (a) developing more new services, (b) improving the quality of existing services, (c) developing ideas about how to serve customers, and (d) improve company performance for the better.